bo0st3r/visitum/README.md

 ### Current Implementation

-The exploratory ETL pipeline is now implemented in `etl_exploration.py`.
-It:
+The project currently implements the Extract and Transform (ET) phases of the data pipeline within the `src/visitum/data` package.

+Key components include:
-1. Extracts museum visitor data from Wikipedia using the MediaWiki API
+*   **`extraction.py`**: Fetches raw museum data from Wikipedia and city population data using the `geocoder` library.
-2. Cleans and transforms data, filtering museums with >1.25M visitors in 2024
-3. Uses the geocoder library to fetch city population data in parallel
-4. Handles special cases like compound cities ("Vatican City, Rome")
-5. Saves the enriched data to CSV for subsequent analysis

-The initial dataset is created and stored in `enriched_museum_data.csv` including museum names, cities, countries, visitor counts, and metropolitan populations.
-Later, it is saved to the database (SQLite).
+*   **`transformation.py`**: Cleans, filters (Year 2024, >1.25M visitors), and enriches the museum data with corresponding city populations, handling parallel processing and edge cases like compound city names.
+*   **`config.py`**: Stores configuration parameters (API endpoints, filtering thresholds, etc.).
+*   **`models.py`**: Defines data structures like `FetchFailureReason`.

+A script (`etl_exploration.py`) orchestrates these modules, running the ET steps and saving the resulting DataFrame to a CSV file (`data/enriched_museum_data.csv`).
+The next phase involves loading this data into a database.

 ## ETL Pipeline